juliansoh/BentleyAIImmersionDay2025/README.md

       - Please your team section for "Starter Prompts" and Sample Questions, your group leader will explain the difference.
 - Note your observations (examples but not limited to the following):
    - Does the agent answer questions that are not covered by the knowledge you supplied?
-   - How did you test/confirm the above?
+   - How did you test/confirm the above, what questions did you ask it?
-   - Does it handle translation for you?
-What languages?
-Was it automatic?
+   - Does it handle a different language for you?

 **Task 4**: Handling translation. ([answer key](AnswerKeys/answerkey-task4.md))
 - Now let's turn on the "Allow the agent to use its own General Knowledge" feature.
 By doing so, the Agent will now have the ability to digest and respond in a large number of languages.
 You also have the option of specifically chosing your language options and leaving this feature disabled.
 The key learning here is that your use case and "agent recipe" may differ depending on the desired engagement and outcome that you want to achieve.